So, what exactly is a Home Equity Line of Credit (HELOC)?

 - Repayment Period: Following 15 years when you pay back the amount borrowed plus interest as with a fixed rate loan.

-You have the option to make interest-only monthly payments during the first 10 years of the loan.
+Interest-only payments are featured during the first 10 years of the line of credit.
 After this time, the borrowed amount converts to a fixed loan payment structure in order to pay the complete balance with the interest over the next 15 years.
-Learn more

 Prefer predictable monthly payments that stay the same and a lump sum payout?
 Consider a Home Equity Loan.